squeek502/resinator/README.md

 resinator
 =========

-A (very work-in-progress) cross-platform Windows resource-definition script (.rc) to resource file (.res) compiler.
-The intention is for this to eventually get merged into the Zig compiler as per [this accepted proposal](https://github.com/ziglang/zig/issues/3702).
+A (work-in-progress) cross-platform Windows resource-definition script (.rc) to resource file (.res) compiler.
+The intention is for this to eventually get merged into the Zig compiler as per [this accepted proposal](https://github.com/ziglang/zig/issues/3702), but it will also be maintained as a separate tool.

 [WIP dumping ground for various `.rc`/`.res` documentation](https://squeek502.github.io/resinator/)